Narrative writing makes up the bulk of what we know as storytelling.

 You learn storytelling by reading or listening to stories.
 That’s how everyone learns how to tell a story.

 While some are better than others by nature, reading more and more can open your eyes to new techniques and methods within the narrative writing.
+Understanding figurative language can help with describing a scene, and tone words can set the mood in most scenes.

 Reading at least a book a month can help you improve your writing by simply immersing yourself in the words of someone else.